wdlingit/maccu/DB_from_DEE2.md

 ## Steps to build a co-expression database from DEE2 datasets

 This document contains steps for downloading specified SRS metadata and classification of samples.
-Steps in this document were done in Ubuntu 20 servers with 128GB memory.
+Steps in this document were done in a Ubuntu 20 server with 128GB memory.
 For human and mouse data, some steps may take up to more than 500GB memory.

 ### Processing the metadata file and aggregate the read counts